Fibonaccigirly/New-Classrooms/README.md

 ---

-### BR 5: Lack of Real-time Validation for Subject Length Requirement
+### BR [Bug Number]: Lack of Real-time Validation for All Fields

-**Summary:** The Subject field lacks real-time validation, and users are not notified about the requirement for a length between 5 and 100 characters until after submitting the form.
+**Summary:** The system lacks real-time validation for all fields, and users are not notified about the requirements during data entry.

 **Steps to Reproduce:**
 1. Navigate to the form containing the Subject field.
-2. Enter a subject with a length outside the range of 5 to 100 characters.
+2. Enter text in the Subject field with the maximum character count.
-3. Submit the form.
+3. Submit the form and observe the resulting page layout.

-**Expected Behavior:** Real-time validation should inform users about the 5 to 100 characters requirement for the Subject field before attempting to submit the form.
+**Expected Behavior:** Real-time validation should inform users about the specified requirements for each field as they enter data, preventing the submission of invalid entries.

-**Actual Behavior:** The system does not provide real-time feedback to users about the required length for the Subject field.
-Users are only informed of the requirement after submitting the form, resulting in an error message.
+**Actual Behavior:** The system does not provide real-time feedback to users about the required validation for any field during data entry.
+Users are only informed of the requirements after submitting the form, resulting in an error message.

-**Note:** Implementing real-time validation for the Subject field will enhance the user experience by providing immediate feedback and preventing the submission of invalid data.
-This will help users adhere to the specified character count requirements.
+**Note:** Implementing real-time validation for all fields will enhance the user experience by providing immediate feedback during data entry and preventing the submission of invalid data.
+This will help users adhere to the specified requirements.

 ---